rkthoya/simpleCI/README.md

 `mkdir demo_repo`
 `git init`

-demo_repo serves as a main repository from which the CI pulls, check for commits and runs tests.
+demo_repo serves as a main repository from which the CI pulls, checks for commits and runs tests. update demo_repo by copying the tests/ folder from this codebase into it then commit the change:
-The observer.py module does the checking for new changes.
-We need at least one commit in the main repo, and for this we can use the example tests in the our project repo.

-Copy the tests/ folder from the code base to demo_repo and then make a commit:

 `git add tests/`
 `git commit -m "add tests"`